Interpreting the Mechanism of Synergism for Drug Combinations Using Attention-Based Hierarchical Graph Pooling: Methodology

-Next, we discuss how to compute the attention scores of nodes and edges based on extracted attention features $H^t$ and the domain knowledge of gene networks.
-The node attention score is determined as the cosine of the angle between the attention feature vector and a trainable projection vector $p$ (Equation ~\ref{equ:2}). \textbf{The attention score $\textit{Att}$ measures the probability that gene nodes will cause the synergism of drug combinations.} Hence, we can sort node attention scores and adopt the top-$k$ selection technique to hierarchically select the gene sub-network for the purpose of synergism prediction, and such process is formulated as:
+Next, we discuss how to compute the attention scores of nodes and edges based on extracted attention features $H^t$.
+The node attention score is determined as the cosine of the angle between the attention feature vector and a trainable projection/parameter \mbox{vector $p^t$} of size $h_t$ (Equation (2)). \textbf{The attention score $\textit{Att}$ measures the probability that gene nodes will cause the synergism of drug combinations.} Hence, we can sort node attention scores and adopt the top-$\textit{k}$ selection technique to hierarchically select the gene sub-network for the purpose of synergism prediction, and such a process is formulated as The core idea of the proposed SANEpool is to filter out ‘less important’ genes (and connections), and then only kept genes (and connections) are used to predict the synergism of drug combinations.
+Equation (2) indicates that the attention score $\textit{Att}$ is normalized and has a value in the set $[-1,1]$.
+Thus, a gene with larger attention score will be more likely to be kept in the top-$\textit{k}$ selection process (i.e., Equation (3)), indicating that the gene has a higher probability to be selected to predict/interpret the synergism of drug combination.

-In the top node selection process (i.e. Equation 3), when $k \in N$, we adopt the tok-$k$ node selection by keeping fixed number of nodes in each layer as DGCNN \cite{zhang2018end}; On the other hand, we can also implement node selection method proposed by \cite{cangea2018towards} to retain a proportion of nodes when $k \in (0,1]$.
-Based on selected node index idx, we can constructed the graph downsampling as $Z^{t+1}= Z^t (idx,:)$ and $A^{t+1}= A^t (idx,idx)$. \\
+In the top node selection process (i.e., Equation (3)), when $k \in N$, we adopt the top-$\textit{k}$ node selection method as DGCNN \cite{zhang2018end}.
+On the other hand, we can also implement node selection method proposed by \cite{cangea2018towards} to retain a proportion of nodes when $k \in (0,1]$.
+Based on selected node index $\textit{idx}$, we can construct the graph downsampling as $\tilde{Z}^{t+1}= Z^t (idx,:)$ and $A^{t+1}= A^t (idx,idx)$.

-Let $G^{t+1}=(Z^{t+1},A^{t+1})$.
-Since the proportion of retained information (attention score) of nodes in $G^{t+1}$ are different, the connectivity strength between nodes can be different.
-Hence, we should also provide a consistent mechanism to characterize such bias.
-One intuitive approach is to apply the graph attention mechanism based on the extracted attention features $H^t$: